masud-rana44/masud-rana44/README.md

 📌 _Here are a few things that describe me:_

 - 🎓 &nbsp;I'm currently pursuing my BSc degree in computer science & engineering
-- 🔭 &nbsp;Personal goal ─ spend more time working on trending projects
+- 🔭 &nbsp;Personal goal ─  Will spend more time learning new and advanced technologies
 - 💻 &nbsp;I spend most of my time writing JavaScript on both the front-end and back-end
 - 🌱 &nbsp;I’m currently learning TypeScript
 - 💬 &nbsp;Ask me about javascript, I'll be happy to help